Isomalathion

-Isomalathion is an impurity found in some batches of malathion.
+Isomalathion is an impurity and a toxic degradation product found in some batches of malathion.
+It arises from the thermal or photochemical isomerization of malathion.
 Whereas the structure of malation is, generically, RSP(S)(OCH_{3})_{2}, the connectivity of isomalathion is RSPO(SCH_{3})(OCH_{3}).
-It arises by heating malathion.
+It also has four stereoisomers due to two chiral centers, containing asymmetric phosphorus and carbon atoms placed at positions 1 and 3.
 Being significantly more toxic to humans than malathion, it has resulted in human poisonings.